thomasmueller/bau-lang/README.md

   Removing it simplifies the language.
 * `break` and `continue` can have a condition, to avoid a separate line with `if`.
 * Labels for `break` and `continue` are not supported to simplify the language.
-  If needed, the function can return from inside the loop; exception handling could also be used.
+  If needed, the function can return from inside the loop, or throw an exception (such exceptions are very fast).
 * Comments are only a single character (`#`) to save some typing.
   Block comments (`##`) are useful if the editor doesn't support commenting a block.
   To support eg. Markdown inside of block comments, the delimiters can be variable length.